IBM/invoke-wml-using-cognos-custom-control/README.md

 * Cognos server - Have on-prim or SaaS offering of Cognos with `admin access`.
    > Note: Cognos version should be over 11.0.05.

 * [IBM Cloud account](https://console.bluemix.net/): You must have an IBM Cloud account to work with this code pattern.
-If you do not have an IBM Cloud account, please create an account [here](https://console.bluemix.net/)
+If you do not have an IBM Cloud account, please create an account [here](https://console.bluemix.net/).

+* [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use): IBM Cloud CLI provides the command line interface for managing resources in IBM Cloud.

 ## Steps
 Follow these steps to setup and run this code pattern.
 The steps are described in detail below.